 Visit Bend established the BCTF with the goal of attracting cultural tourists during shoulder seasons and winter months – a time of year when the city’s tourism industry struggles, yet a time when cultural tourism organizations are most active.

 Thanks to a ballot measure passed in 2013, Visit Bend is able to fund the BCTF using 7.5% of the organization’s total annual public funding received from the City of Bend.
-The program awarded $125,000 to cultural tourism organizations in 2015, and just under $200,000 in 2017.
+The program awarded $125,000 to cultural tourism organizations in 2015, just under $200,000 in 2017, and $205,000 in 2018.
 Awards have supported cultural opportunities ranging from the Deschutes Public Library’s Author!
 Author! series to a Nordic skiing exhibit at the Deschutes Historical Museum to the launch of the Bend A Cappella Festival in 2016.

 Each award applicant is required to demonstrate how the event will draw visitors to Bend, and to provide data afterward showing the event’s success.